MASQ-Project/Node/node/docs/Blockchain-Service.md

 There are two general types of Blockchain Services MASQ Node currently supports.

-1. Connect with a remote service that provides a JSON RPC Ethereum client like [Infura.io](https://infura.io/),
+1. Connect with a remote service that provides a JSON RPC Ethereum client like [Infura.io](https://infura.io/) or [Alchemy.io](https://alchemyapi.io/) - these will require signing up for an account (most offer both free and premium accounts) but just providing an email address, which will allow you to generate an API key and an endpoint URL.
-1. Run your own Ethereum miner such as a [Go Ethereum (geth)](https://geth.ethereum.org) or [OpenEthereum](https://openethereum.github.io//) JSON RPC client locally on the same machine as MASQ Node or on another machine within your private network.
+2. Run your own Ethereum miner such as a [Go Ethereum (geth)](https://geth.ethereum.org) or [OpenEthereum](https://openethereum.github.io//) JSON RPC client locally on the same machine as MASQ Node or on another machine within your private network.